ramrom/rams_dot_files/cheatsheets/vim_cheatsheet.md

     - verbose to tell u what last set it
 - `:autocmd` - print all autocmd definitions
     - `:autocmd BufEnter` - print just `BufEnter` autocmds
+- `Inspect` - print info about all items at given position, with no args the cursor position
+    - will show highlight group (by regular vim regex syntax or treesitter)
+- `ga` -> show character encoding under cursor
+    - can also call `:ascii` or `:as` at command line
 ### LOGS / MESSAGES
 - mar2024 - logs stored in `~/.local/state/nvim`
     - vim's regular `log`, but also `lsp.log`